PITTSFIELD -- After he decided to take on the role of Bob Cratchit, James Taylor joked to his wife, Kim, "If it doesn't go well, I'll kill you."

 But the chance for extended periods of quality family time and the opportunity to co-star with Eric Hill tipped the scales, she said.

 Hill is co-directing the production, which opened six years ago at the Berkshire Theatre Festival's 120-seat Unicorn Theatre in Stockbridge and is now to be transferred to the 783-seat Colonial.
-The BTF and the Colonial Theatre merged this year to form the Berkshire Theatre Group.

 Kim Taylor reprises her role as Mrs. Cratchit, which she first performed last December; Rufus returns as the Younger Scrooge and his brother, Henry, too big now to repeat his Tiny Tim from last year, plays the Turkey Boy.